How Effective is Fascia Stretch Training – FST-7 Basics

 For FST-7 Training to be effective within your current routine you should follow the basic rules and principles of this program.
 These are all explained below.

 Stretch.
 FST-7 requires you to stretch before your workout, during your normal sets, and after your workout to help trigger greater potential for muscle growth.
 Notice I said stretch during your normal sets.
-These are not your FST-7 sets that you will be performing at the end of your workout.
+These are not the FST-7 sets that you will be performing at the end of your workout.
 You only need to stretch during your normal sets.

 Perform the main heavy compound exercises first in your routine.
 Your main big heavy compound lifts should be performed first in your routine, ideally with less volume.
 E.g. 3 working sets of 8-10 reps.
 Isolation exercises should then follow your main compound lift before performing your FST-7 isolation exercise at the very end of your workout.